hanernlee/CoinBucket/Readme.md

 ## Thoughts & Challenges
 Having no prior iOS development experience and being self-taught, building this app was definitely a challenge.
 I opted to code everything programatically as compared to using storyboards to see the difference and to understand how UIKit works under the hood.

-As a Web Developer, I felt comfortable coding everything from scratch but for my next App I would definitely love to combine both techniques where necessary.
+As a Web Developer, I felt comfortable coding everything from scratch but for my next App I would definitely love to combine both techniques of using Storyboards and coding UI programmatically where necessary.

 ### Update
 *Update 27/03/2018: I am proud to announce that <a href="https://itunes.apple.com/us/app/coinbucket/id1363663110?mt=8">CoinBucket</a> is now live on the AppStore*